California Rules of Court 2026

 (g) Safety and security procedures

-All providers must make every reasonable effort to assure the safety and welfare of the child and adults during the visitation.
+All providers must make every reasonable effort to assure the safety and welfare of the child and adults during the visitation and exchange.
 Professional providers should establish a written protocol, with the assistance of the local law enforcement agency, that describes the emergency assistance and responses that can be expected from the local law enforcement agency.
 In addition, the professional provider should:

-(1) Establish and state in writing minimum security procedures and inform the parties of these procedures before the commencement of supervised visitation;
+(1) Establish and state in writing minimum security procedures and inform the parties of these procedures before the commencement of supervised visitation and exchange services;

 (3) Obtain during the intake process: